mtlynch/mtlynch.io/_posts/2019-12-20-digitizing-vhs-tapes.md

   * I don't need a web server for anything except for user authentication
   * I'd just need something that can consume my YAML file, then generate pages for each video

+## Part 4: Hosting

+Started on GCE
+Switched to Heroku ephemeral image

 ## The final workflow